Using Amazon ECR with the AWS CLI

 -

-Launch an instance with the Amazon Linux 2 AMI.
-For more information, see Launching an Instance in the Amazon EC2 User Guide for Linux Instances.
+Launch an instance with the latest Amazon Linux 2023 AMI.
+For more information, see Launching an instance in the Amazon EC2 User Guide.

 -

 Connect to your instance.
-For more information, see Connect to Your Linux Instance in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Connect to Your Linux Instance in the Amazon EC2 User Guide.

 -